Housing Authority puts redevelopment of Buena Vista on hold (includes link to authority’s open letter)

 A three-way partnership of the Housing Authority, Santa Clara County and the city of Palo Alto purchased the park in 2017 for $40 million after a campaign to save the affordable housing.
 The previous owner had intended to sell the property to a developer who would have evicted the residents and put up a high-end housing development.

-“The main drivers include an uncertain regulatory environment, rising costs associated with the inability to meet resident expectations around larger homes and larger purchase offers for their current mobile homes, and funding implications due to schedule delays,” Housing Authority Executive Director Preston Prince said in a letter distributed today (Oct.
-12).
+“The main drivers include an uncertain regulatory environment, rising costs associated with the inability to meet resident expectations around larger homes and larger purchase offers for their current mobile homes, and funding implications due to schedule delays,” Housing Authority Executive Director Preston Prince said in an open letter to the community.

 The Housing Authority’s decision comes two months after a Palo Alto City Council hearing where young, elderly and disabled residents made an emotional plea for a better plan.

 The Housing Authority was appraising trailers to determine how much to pay residents who would lose their homes.
-But Rene Escalante said the appraisal of his unit was “a joke,” “insulting” and “seems manipulated.”
+But Rene Escalante said at that hearing that the appraisal of his unit was “a joke,” “insulting” and “seems manipulated.”

 “I’ve never been treated this way.
 I’m begging for help to keep my family together and save my home,” Ramirez said.